swong1200/passwordGenerator/README.md

 *Numbers - use confirm to test if true or false *Special Characters - use confirm to test if true or false

-If the user does not select at least one parameter, the prompts will start over. (use a while loop to confirm at least one parameter)
+If the user does not select at least one parameter, the prompts will start over.
+(While loop to confirm at least one parameter)

-Once at least one parameter has been met, I will need to grab the characters from the corresponding arrays.
-(I will use for loops to achieve this.)

-I will need to add the characters that were grabbed to a new array.
-(I will concatenate these)
+I will now need to determine which parameters were selected and make them available to be chosen in a new array. (if statements and concatenation of a blank array)

-I will then select the amount of characters that the user input length designates.
-(Math.Floor(Math.random) using a for loop with the index set to user input length)
+I will then grab random characters from the concatenated array.  ( For loop plus Math.floor(Math.random) method)

 The final password will then appear in the field within the html.
 (The password text will become the password in the function)

+Here is a link to my [Password Generator](https://swong1200.github.io/passwordGenerator/)